phillipdavidstearns/PGTE_5585_F2019/notes/week3/week3.md

 * Modify the 'Blink' example in the following ways
 	1. Make it blink slower
 	2. Make it blink faster
+	3. Make more than one LED blink (using different IO pins!!!)
+	4. Make them blink at different rates
+	5. Make them blink independently
-	3. Add a routine that makes it blink when you close a switch
+	6. Add a routine that makes it blink when you close a switch
-	4. Modify the routine so that it blinks one speed when one switch is closed and a different speed with another switch is closed
+	7. Modify the routine so that it blinks one speed when one switch is closed and a different speed with another switch is closed

 ## Timing Tricks